WASHINGTON (AP) — The Latest on the presidential race between Republican Donald Trump and Democrat Hillary Clinton (EDT):

 When asked whether such a loophole was fair, Giuliani noted that many Americans have such low incomes that they aren’t required to pay federal income taxes either.

-“A lot of the people that are poor take advantage of loopholes and pay no taxes.
-Those are loopholes also,” he said.
+In Giuliani’s words: “A lot of the people that are poor take advantage of loopholes and pay no taxes.
+Those are loopholes also.”

 Chris Christie says a new report showing Donald Trump’s business losses in 1995 may have allowed him to avoid paying federal income taxes for years is a “very good story” for Trump.”